tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 as 'zero-day-attack', it can still reduce the risk of infection against the specific attacks.

-This is the reason why this plugin is here.
+That's why this plugin is here.

 = Features =